Urdhva Prasarita Eka Padasana: Standing Splits Pose

 Philosophy + Origin

-A variation on Hanumanasana, Front Splits pose, Standing Splits requires many of the same physical attributes and awareness.
-However, its balancing nature requires something more to think about.
-Hanuman, the monkey god whose leap to save Sita, then find a life-giving herb, is able to achieve such feats because of his dedication and love.
-Hanuman’s intense effort is tempered by his good nature and intention.
+A variation of Hanumanasana (front splits pose), standing splits requires many of the same physical attributes and awareness.
 This version of the splits asks you to be physically challenged, but to respect where you are and why you are here.
 Think of your lifted leg as an opportunity to strive and your lower leg as a reminder to be patient with your capacity in this moment.

-- Place two blocks under your hands to help stretch your legs while keeping the spine long.
+- Place two blocks under your hands to bring the ground closer to you.

 - Put the sole of your lifted foot against a wall for more stability.